The St Hilda’s Foundation was established to bring life changing opportunities to young women, their families and the community.

 Events

-St Hilda's Foundation, together with our partners and sponsors, host three main events each year.
+St Hilda's Foundation, together with our partners and sponsors, host several exciting events each year.

 Each event is aimed at raising funds to bring life changing opportunities to young women, their families and the community.
 We invite the St Hilda's School and St Hilda's Foundation community to connect through these events.